inBeat/inbeat-website/content/top-influencers/tiktok/makeup/portugal/_index.md

 ---
-title: Top 10 Makeup TikTok Influencers In Portugal In 2022
+title: Top 10 Makeup TikTok Influencers In Portugal In 2023
 description: >-
-  Find top makeup TikTok influencers in Portugal in 2022.
-Most popular hashtags: #fyp #makeup #foryou #fy.
+  Find top makeup TikTok influencers in Portugal in 2023.
+Most popular hashtags: #makeup #fyp #foryou #trend.
 platform: TikTok
-hits: 22
+hits: 26
-text_top: Identify the most popular TikTok accounts on inBeat.
+text_top: See the top-rated TikTok influencers on inBeat.
-text_bottom: inBeat has 22 TikTok influencers like this in Portugal for you to work with.
+text_bottom: Our platform aggregates 26 TikTok influencers like this in Portugal for you to connect with.
 profiles:
   - username: "yasminlaleska"
     fullname: >-